ShobhitPatkar360/kubernetes-learning/README.md

 2. Give host name to your system using command - sudo hostnamectl set-hostname <your-hostname>
 3. Run all the commands ( to generate the master and slave node as normal user)
 4. First create the master node, generate the token then start working on kubernete worker.
+5. For deleting a node, use - https://stackoverflow.com/questions/35757620/how-to-gracefully-remove-a-node-from-kubernetes